Enhanced Change-Point Detection in Functional Means: Theoretical Results

 \subsection{Power Studies}

-This section presents the asymptotic properties of the enhanced detector and the detection power.
-It has already been shown in the existing literature that, as the jump function is fixed and the selected basis functions are aligned with the jump in mean, the power of CUSUM-type detector approaches one as the sample size goes to infinity.
-However, it has not been studied under what conditions the asymptotically perfect detector (with power approaching one) can be achieved in a more general setting.
-In contrast, the dimension $D$, the magnitude of jump $\|\delta\|$, and the tuning parameter $\rho$ are all allowed to vary with the sample size $N$ here.
+This section presents the asymptotic properties and the detection power of the new detector.
+It is known that, when 1) the number of projections and the jump function is fixed, and 2) some of the selected basis functions are aligned with the jump function, the power of CUSUM-type detector approaches one as the sample size goes to infinity (see \cite{berkes2009detecting}).
+However, it has not been studied under what conditions the asymptotically perfectly performed detector (with power approaching one) can be achieved in a more general setting.
+In contrast, the dimension $D$, the magnitude of jump $\|\delta\|$, and the tuning parameters $\rho$ and $\kappa$ are all allowed to vary with the sample size $N$ here.
 To present the theoretical results under this general setting, we first introduce the function